 The Bank has invested in developing a competitive value proposition for Retail Banking customers which focuses on high-quality products and services delivered efficiently through a variety of channels.
-The Retail Banking segment focuses on developing its market share amongst Qatari nationals and high net worth and affluent expatriates in Qatar.
-The Retail Banking segment is also responsible for increasing the Bank's profitability from a strong market share position in the small business segment through development of a broader commercial and wealth management product portfolio.
+Retail Banking focuses on developing its market share amongst Qatari nationals and high net worth and affluent expatriates in Qatar.
+Retail Banking is also responsible for increasing the Bank's profitability from a strong market share position in the small business segment through development of a broader commercial and wealth management product portfolio.